harplife/zettelkasten/study_LearnOpenGL.md

 - A vector is essentially a Nx1 matrix where N is the number of components in the vector (aka N-dimensional vector).
 - The multiplication between a vector and a matrix is a simple matrix multiplication, as long as the number of rows in the vector matches with the number of columns in the matrix.
 - Matrix-Vector Multiplication is important because multiplying a vector with a matrix means *transforming* that vector.
 Due to the nature of computer graphics, a vector is often used to represent various attributes of a vertex (position, color, etc) and a matrix is often used to apply some kind of change to those attributes.
 - Most of the transformations discussed further on will describe 3D transformations.
 The transformation matrix is described in 4D space.
 The fourth element $w$ is used as *padding*, which is necessary for certain transforms (such as translation).
+Search for "Homogeneous Coordinates" for more info.

+>[!important]
+>In computer graphics, implementing translation with matrix multiplication instead of vector addition has several advantages:
+>1. **Uniformity**: Using matrices allows us to represent different types of transformations (like translation, scaling, rotation, and even perspective projection) in a uniform way.
+This means we can combine multiple transformations into a single matrix and apply them all at once to a set of points or a whole scene.
+>2. **Efficiency**: When multiple transformations need to be applied, it's more efficient to combine them into one matrix and perform a single matrix multiplication, rather than applying each transformation individually.
+>3. **Homogeneous Coordinates**: Matrix transformations work well with homogeneous coordinates, which are commonly used in 3D graphics.
+Homogeneous coordinates allow us to represent 3D transformations and even projective transformations as 4x4 matrices.
+This wouldn't be possible with simple vector addition.
+>4. **Hardware Optimization**: Graphics hardware is often optimized for matrix operations, making them faster than equivalent operations implemented separately.
+>5. **Interpolation**: Matrices are also useful for interpolating between transformations, which is a common operation in animation.
+>
+>So, while vector addition is a simpler operation and works fine for simple translations, using matrix multiplication for transformations provides greater flexibility, efficiency, and compatibility with graphics hardware and software.

 #### Identity Matrix
 - Simplest form of transformation matrix is the **Identity Matrix**, where multiplying a vector by the matrix applies no changes to the vector and therefore the result is the same vector.